andstor/file-reader-action/README.md

 ![build-test](https://github.com/andstor/file-reader-action/workflows/build/badge.svg)

 This is a GitHub Action to read the contents of a file.
-Provide it with a path to a file and it provides you with the file's contents, accessible through an output variable.
+Give it a path to a file and it provides you with the file's contents, accessible through an output variable.

 ## Usage